vedranaa/vis3d/README.md

 ## USE
-- Log on the node, navigate to the project folder and run `init.sh` which will set the environment etc.
+- Use commands below to log on the node, navigate to the project folder and run `init.sh` which will set the environment etc.

 ```
 linuxsh -X